gsarchive/markdown/gilbert/plays/excellency/web_opera/hex17.md

 For it’s awfully provided that the jury will be guided by my summary one-sided — which distresses Labouchere.
 #### ALL.
 It is rough on Labouchere —
-It is rough on Labouchere —
+It is hard on Labouchere —
 Oh, the dickens, how it sickens tender-hearted Labouchere!

 *Exit GRIFFENFELD*